Sigma: Derived alphabets

 and was incorporated into classical Etruscan and Oscan, as well as in the earliest Latin epigraphy (early Latin S), such as the Duenos inscription.

 The alternation between three and four (and occasionally more than four) strokes was also adopted into the early runic alphabet (early form of the s-rune).

 Both the Anglo-Saxon runes and the Younger Futhark consistently use the simplified three-stroke version.

-The letter С of Cyrillic script originates in the lunate form of Sigma.
+The letter С of Cyrillic script and Ⲥ of the Coptic script originates in the lunate form of Sigma.